-Any work performed in excess of ten (10) hours per day or forty (40) hours per week shall be compensated for at the rate of one and one-half ($1\frac{1}{2}$) times the Employee's regular rate of pay.
+Any work performed in excess of ten (10) hours per day or forty (40) hours per week shall be compensated for at the rate of one and one-half (11⁄2) times the Employee's regular hourly rate.
 The use of vacation, holiday, sick leave and compensatory time shall, for the purposes of overtime calculations, constitute hours worked.